TwentyFourMinutes/Venflow/README.md

 #### Disclaimer

 The benchmarks themselves or even the calculation of the composite numbers may not be right and contain bugs.
-Therefor consider these results with a grain of salt.
+Therefor take these results with a grain of salt.
 If you find any bugs inside the calculations or in the benchmarks please create an issue and I'll try to fix it ASAP.

 ## Is this package for you?